EdmundBenedict/lordcephei.github.io/pages/qsgw_fe.md

 Quasiparticle Self-Consistent _GW_ (QS<i>GW</i>) is a special form of self-consistency within _GW_.
 Its advantages are briefly described in the [overview](/docs/code/gwoverview/), and also in the summary of the [basic QSGW tutorial](/tutorial/gw/qsgw_si/#qsgw-summary).
 Self-consistency is rather necessary in magnetic systems, because the magnetic moment is not reliably described by 1-shot GW, and is somewhat ill-defined.
 For the most part magnetic moments predicted by QSGW are significantly better than the LDA.
-However, like the LDA, they tend to be overestimated for itinerant magnets because diagrams with spin fluctuations, absent in _GW_, tend to reduce the magnetic moment.
+Moments in itinerant magnets,  however, tend to be overestimated because diagrams with spin fluctuations (absent in _GW_) tend to reduce the magnetic moment.
+This is true for both QS_GW_ and _LDA_.

 This tutorial proceeds in a manner similar to the [basic QSGW tutorial](/tutorial/gw/qsgw_si).